No-Rank Tensor Decomposition Using Metric Learning: Results

 The fundamental difference lies in how each method handles dimensionality.
 While tensor decomposition methods require explicit rank specification $R$—typically fixed unless an adaptive approach is implemented \cite{DektorRodgersVenturi2021, sedighin2021adaptive}—they also necessitate rank optimization and multiple rank trials, often guided by theoretical rank estimation.
 In contrast, the metric learning approach operates with an implicit latent dimension $d$, features an adaptive hierarchical representation, and requires only a single training procedure.
 This leads to a fully data-driven representation learning process.

 A comparison between the metric learning approach and baseline tensor decomposition methods in terms of reconstruction error and explained variance over the same datasets discussed above is provided in Table~\ref{tab:error}.
-The results for CP and Tucker are reported for best-rank approximation for $R=2, 3, 5, 10, 15, 20$.
+The results for CP, Tucker and t-SVD are reported for best-rank approximation for $R=2, 3, 5, 10, 15, 20$.